Newark Castle, Selkirkshire: History

 Newark Tower was granted to Archibald Douglas, Earl of Wigtown around 1423.
 It was incomplete at this time and work continued until about 1475.
 The surrounding barmkin was added around 1550, and the present battlements and two square cap-houses date from about 1600.

-After the fall of the Black Douglases the Tower was held by the crown, and in 1473 it was given to Margaret of Denmark, wife of James III.
+After the fall of the Black Douglases in 1455 the Tower was held by the crown.
+The exchequer rolls include payments for repairs, and in the 1460s Thomas Joffrey was master of the castle's fabric.
+In 1473 it was given to Margaret of Denmark, wife of James III.
 The royal arms are visible on the west gable.
+The castle became the administrative centre of the Royal Forest of Ettrick, and the seven-storey tower house was built in these years.
+Alexander, Lord Home, was keeper of the castle and forest from 1490.

 Margaret Tudor, wife of James IV and mother of James V, was given the tower of Newark with the lands and lordship of Ettrick forest as part of her marriage gift on 1 June 1503.
 She came to Newark in June 1532 to keep the Forest Court of Ettrick.
 The Laird of Buccleuch refused to give her the keys, until James V who was hunting at Cramalt in Meggotland sent confirmation.
 Margaret gave the keys to her husband Lord Methven.

 Newark was unsuccessfully besieged by an English army in 1547, but was burnt the following year.
+Regent Arran stayed at Newark from 30 September to 4 October 1548.
 Sir Walter Scott of Branxholme was made Keeper and Captain of Newark, and Baillie and Chamberlain of Ettrick Forest in December 1573.

 In 1645, during the Wars of the Three Kingdoms, 100 royalist followers of the Marquis of Montrose were shot in the barmkin of Newark after the Battle of Philiphaugh.
-The Tower is believed to be haunted by the souls of the 300 slaughtered women and children also murdered at the site after the battle, whose cries are heard each year on September 13.
+The Tower is believed to be haunted by the souls of the 300 slaughtered women and children also murdered at the site after the battle, whose cries are heard each year on 13 September.

 The Tower was altered for Anne Scott, 1st Duchess of Buccleuch at the end of the 17th century.
 It was visited by Sir Walter Scott and William and Dorothy Wordsworth in 1831.

 Walter Scott framed the story of The Lay of the Last Minstrel there.